New Orleans Comprehensive Zoning Ordinance

 1. The following building design standards apply to development within the C-1, C-2, C-3, MU-1, MU-2, and LS Districts, with the exception of single and two family residential uses.

 a.
-The primary entrances shall be oriented to the street or to the corner if the structure is on a corner lot.
+The primary entrances shall be oriented to the primary street.

 b.
 The ground floor of newly constructed commercial buildings shall contain a minimum transparency of fifty percent (50%) on the primary street and windows shall be constructed of transparent glass.
 Opaque, highly tinted, or reflective glass is prohibited.
 Transparency into the building shall be maintained.
 Any window signs shall consist of individual letters and numerals without the use of any background.